London Design Awards interviewee - Sonia Bourruel

 Sonia b design is an interior design practice based in London.
 We work on both residential and commercial projects in hospitality, events and offices supporting property developers, private and commercial clients.

-It is really rewarding to work on such a variety of sectors whether it is by helping people with their business strategy and create a space where they can implement it or delivering someone’s vision and needs for their home.
+It is really rewarding to work on such a variety of sectors whether it is by helping people with their business strategy and create a space where they can implement it or delivering someone

 4. What does “design” mean to you?